makaroni4/makaroni4.com/_posts/2018-12-18-rad-workout-app.markdown

 <p data-height="661" data-theme-id="dark" data-slug-hash="jXyRYb" data-default-tab="js,result" data-user="makaroni4" data-pen-title="Incremental counter via Firebase" class="codepen">See the Pen <a href="https://codepen.io/makaroni4/pen/jXyRYb/">Incremental counter via Firebase</a> by Anatoli (<a href="https://codepen.io/makaroni4">@makaroni4</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

+<figure>
+  <img src="/images/posts/firebase_counter/realtime_db_data.png" width="600px" />
+  <figcaption>This is how data looks like in the UI of Realtime Database</figcaption>
+</figure>

 See how simple it is?
 We just loaded Firebase from Google CDN, initialized our DB and we're ready to read and write from the database.
 Wait a second, read and write from the database?
 What about security?
-Out of the box there's a read & write permission for every user to your Realtime Database, but one can easily configure access and make it as sophisticated as needed.
+Out of the box there's a read & write permission for every user to your Realtime Database.
+Scary, right?
+Let's see how easy it is to configure the access:

-<figure>
-  <img src="/images/posts/firebase_counter/realtime_db_data.png" width="600px" />
-  <figcaption>This is how data looks like in the UI of Realtime Database</figcaption>
-</figure>

-Let's look at the security config of our incremental counter:

 <script src="https://gist.github.com/makaroni4/11977820558ea9e93d6bc99f944d4b88.js"></script>

 As you can see it's just a JSON file.
 There are 3 keys to configure security: `.read`, `.write` and `.validate`.
 We store our counter in `incremental_counter` key of the DB, so let's define a special security rules for it.
-We'll allow everyone to read the data by setting `.read` to `true`.
-There are many approaches on how to secure writing here: we may want only 1 increment per user (as in voting), we probably want increments of 1 at a time etc. In the config above you see the basic validation – that our new value is a number and it equals to the current value plus one.
-Simple, right?
-Here's an [intro to Firebase security](https://firebase.google.com/docs/database/security/quickstart) and more [advanced settings](https://firebase.google.com/docs/database/security/securing-data).
+We'll allow everyone to read the data of this key by setting `.read` to `true`.
+Writing is a bit trickier: ideally we would allow only increments of one.
+In the config above you see how it's done – we write plain JS to verify that our new value is a number and it equals to the current value plus one. `newData` here is a predefined variable we can use (there are a bunch more, for example `data` – reference to the data before our transaction [etc](https://firebase.google.com/docs/database/security/securing-data)).

-As you can see with such validations we can easily make a "backend" for many applications: voting, polls and quizzes, NPS scores and so on.
-As for our workout app: check out the final implementation with Vue.js at [https://makaroni4.github.io/rad-workout-app/#/](https://makaroni4.github.io/rad-workout-app/#/), where counter is wrapped into a Vue component and the number is animated.
+With such validations we can easily make a "backend" for many applications: voting, polls and quizzes, NPS scores and so on.
+As for our workout app: check out the final implementation with Vue.js at [https://makaroni4.github.io/rad-workout-app/#/](https://makaroni4.github.io/rad-workout-app/#/).
+One detail you might like – the value of the animated and counted up from 0 to the value.

 I hope it was a useful read for you, just in case you were looking for the full source of the Vue app – here's a [Github repo](https://github.com/makaroni4/rad-workout-app).
 Cheers! :beers: